4 Quick Tips to Make Your E-Learning Stick

-One surefire way to make something more memorable is to make it more meaningful.
-For e-learning, this means designing content that is concise, relevant, tangible, and personal.
+One surefire way to make something memorable is to make it useful and relevant.
+This means designing content that’s helpful and concise.

 - Demonstrate the value early.
 People are more apt to focus on information when they see that it has value in their everyday life.
-Use a quiz, a self-assessment survey, or a compare and contrast exercise at the start of your course to challenge your learner’s assumptions about your topic and grab their attention.
+Try using a pre-test, a self-assessment survey, or a compare and contrast exercise to challenge your learner’s assumptions about your topic and grab their attention right away.

 - Let learners hear from their peers.
 Most people pride themselves on doing good work and contributing to their teams.
-Hearing from others who’ve successfully applied what they’ve learned in training can foster a healthy sense of competition—and it can be a nice way to demonstrate the relevance of the information you’re sharing.
+Hearing from folks who’ve successfully applied what they’ve learned in your training can signal that the content you’re sharing is relevant and helpful—and foster a healthy sense of competition among peers.

 2. Get to the Point

-Structuring content in this manner is an approach journalists use.
-It’s called an “inverse pyramid” and it looks like this:
+Structuring content in an “inverse pyramid” is an approach journalists use.
+It looks like this:

-This structure can help you prioritize information and minimize the nice-to-know details that can add unnecessary bulk to your course.
+This structure helps prioritize information and minimizes the nice-to-know details that can add unnecessary bulk to your course.
 Particularly for longer courses, where learners might lose steam, this approach helps you be sure that the essential information is communicated right from the start.

 3. Use Analogies

-If you’ve ever explained a foreign concept to someone by comparing your idea with something more familiar, then you’ve used an analogy.
-Analogies are great for helping learners connect new ideas with information they already have.
+Analogies are great for helping learners connect new ideas with the information they already have.
 Making these connections, in turn, increases the chances they’ll remember what you’re sharing with them.

-For example, if you were trying to teach someone about how a tornado forms, you might compare it to the way water spins as it goes down the drain.
+For example, if you were trying to teach someone about how a tornado forms, you might compare it to the way water spins as it goes down the drain of a sink.
 Water spinning down a drain is a simple, relatable concept and a good starting point for talking about the forces of nature at work.